 ASIAWATER is the most comprehensive international water & wastewater event for emerging ASEAN, showcasing solutions in the fields of water management, sewerage, industrial wastewater, purification, irrigation and water resources management as well as the latest technology from around the globe with attendance of crucial buyers and sellers from all segments of the water and wastewater industry.

 It will be accompanied by free-to-attend Conferences & Seminars in hybrid format that brings together live and virtual audiences, featuring leading industry experts addressing current issues and opportunities, latest technologies and challenges within the water and wastewater industry.

-With the recent global pandemic, businesses around the globe has been badly affected due to travel restrictions and fear of infections, which directly inhibits business dealings and face-to-face interactions.
+With the recent global pandemic, businesses around the globe has been badly affected due to travel restrictions, which directly inhibits business dealings and face-to-face interactions.

-This is why ASIAWATER 2022 is going Hybrid this year as we understand the needs for businesses to stay connected and continue to strive during these trying times.
-Through our Hybrid Event we are confident that businesses can continue as usual, be it via face-to face meetings (physical exhibition) or online (virtual exhibition).
+That is why ASIAWATER 2022 will be going Hybrid this time, as we understand the needs for businesses to stay connected and continue to strive during these trying times.
+Through our Hybrid Event we are confident that businesses and networking can continue as usual, be it via face-to face meetings (physical event) or online (virtual event).

 ASIAWATER Hybrid Event is an event where we combine both live and virtual event components (physical event + virtual event).
 Both the live and virtual components of the event will run concurrently during ASIAWATER Hybrid Event 2022 this coming 29 – 31 March 2022.

 Through ASIAWATER Hybrid Event 2022, connecting global water and wastewater industry communities will be made possible, as our platform provides networking opportunities for both our live and virtual participants, where everyone can have business interactions, connect and learn while having fun, all in one place!